Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 is known as a data race and leads to undefined behavior in C and C++.[^17] Weird things can happen when there is a data race.

-The latest tale in the saga of `libsf_error_state` is [a PR](https://github.com/scipy/scipy/pull/21956) from Edgar Margffoy (andfoy)—a member of Quansight Labs' free-threaded Python team—to ensure thread safety by declaring the array `sf_error_actions` thread local.
+The latest tale in the saga of `libsf_error_state` is [a PR](https://github.com/scipy/scipy/pull/21956) from Edgar Margffoy ([@andfoy](https://github.com/andfoy)) — a member of Quansight Labs' free-threaded Python team — to ensure thread safety by declaring the array `sf_error_actions` thread local.
 This eliminates the data-race by making it so each thread gets its own separate copy of the array.
 Edgar and the others on the free-threaded Python team have been doing great work improving support for free-threaded Python across the ecosystem for much of this past year.

 In a curious reversal, it is now (the `win32` flavor of) MinGW that is causing trouble due to lack of proper threading support.[^18]